crimulus/anvil-player-heads/README.md

 ## License

-Head Rename Mod is available under the CC0 license.
+Anvil Player Heads mod is available under the CC0 license.
 Do whatever you want with it.